-A switch is not required to support all reserved port, just those marked "Required" below.
+A switch is not required to support all reserved ports, just those marked "Required" below.

-- Required: ALL: Represent all ports the switch can use for forwarding a specific packet.
-Can be used only as an output port, send a copy of the packet to all standard ports, excluding the packet ingress port and ports that are configured OFPPC_NO_FWD. - Required: CONTROLLER: Represent the control channel with the OpenFlow controller.
+- Required: ALL: Represents all ports the switch can use for forwarding a specific packet.
+Can be used only as an output port.
+In that case a copy of the packet is sent to all standard ports, excluding the packet ingress port and ports that are configured OFPPC_NO_FWD. - Required: CONTROLLER: Represents the control channel with the OpenFlow controller.
 Can be used as an ingress port or as an output port.
-When used as an output port, encapsulate and send the packet to the controller.
-When used as an ingress port, identify a packet originating from the controller. - Required: TABLE: Represent the start of the OpenFlow pipeline.
-This port is only valid in an output action in the action list of a packet-out message, submit the packet to the first flow table so that the packet can be processed through the regular OpenFlow pipeline. - Required: IN_PORT: Represent the packet ingress port.
-Can be used only as an output port, send the packet out its ingress port. - Required: ANY: Special value used in some OpenFlow commands when no port is specified (port wildcarded).
-Can not be used as an ingress port nor as an output port. - Optional: LOCAL: Represent the switch's local networking stack.
+When used as an output port, encapsulate the packet in a packet-in message and send it using the OpenFlow protocol (see A.4.1).
+When used as an ingress port, identify a packet originating from the controller. - Required: TABLE: Represents the start of the OpenFlow pipeline.
+This port is only valid in an output action in the action list of a packet-out message, and submits the packet to the first flow table so that the packet can be processed through the regular OpenFlow pipeline.

+- Required: IN_PORT: Represents the packet ingress port.
+Can be used only as an output port, send the packet out through its ingress port. - Required: ANY: Special value used in some OpenFlow commands when no port is specified (port wildcarded).
+Can not be used as an ingress port nor as an output port. - Optional: LOCAL: Represents the switch's local networking stack and its management stack.
 Can be used as an ingress port or as an output port.
-The local port enables remote entities to interact with the switch via the OpenFlow network, rather than via a separate control network.
-With a suitable set of default rules it can be used to implement an in-band controller connection.

-- Optional: NORMAL: Represent the traditional non-OpenFlow pipeline of the switch (see 5.1).
-Can be used only as an output port, process the packet using the normal pipeline.
-If the switch cannot forward packets from the OpenFlow pipeline to the normal pipeline, it must indicate that it does not support this action. - Optional: FLOOD: Represent flooding using the normal pipeline of the switch (see 5.1).
-Can be used only as an output port, in general, send the packet out all standard ports, but not to the ingress port, or ports that are in OFPPS_BLOCKED state.
-The switch may also use the packet VLAN ID to select which ports to flood to.
+The local port enables remote entities to interact with the switch and its network services via the OpenFlow network, rather than via a separate control network.
+With a suitable set of default flow entries it can be used to implement an in-band controller connection. - Optional: NORMAL: Represents the traditional non-OpenFlow pipeline of the switch (see 5.1).
+Can be used only as an output port and processes the packet using the normal pipeline.
+If the switch cannot forward packets from the OpenFlow pipeline to the normal pipeline, it must indicate that it does not support this action. - Optional: FLOOD: Represents flooding using the normal pipeline of the switch (see 5.1).
+Can be used only as an output port, in general will send the packet out all standard ports, but not to the ingress port, or ports that are in OFPPS_BLOCKED state.
+The switch may also use the packet VLAN ID to select which ports to flood.

 OpenFlow-only switches do not support the NORMAL port and FLOOD port, while OpenFlow-hybrid switches may support them (see 5.1).
-Forwarding packets to the FLOOD port depends on the switch implementation and configuration, while forwarding using a group of type all enables the controller to more flexibly implement flooding (see 5.4.1).
+Forwarding packets to the FLOOD port depends on the switch implementation and configuration, while forwarding using a group of type all enables the controller to more flexibly implement flooding (see 5.6.1).